Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Physics-informed neural networks

 \section{Physics-informed neural networks}

-Physics-Informed Neural Networks (PINNs) rely on a structured and systematic workflow, as illustrated in Fig. \ref{fig:PINN_workflow}, to model the evolution of systems with spatio-temporal dynamics.
-This workflow involves a sequence of key steps aimed at approximating the solution $u(x,t)$.
-Initially, an Artificial Neural Network (ANN) processes input data sampled across spatial and temporal domains, providing a preliminary solution estimate.
-Following this, the automatic differentiation (AD) algorithm is utilized to compute the derivatives of the NN output with respect to its input coordinates and model hyperparameters, which are critical in calculating the loss function and in updating the model parameters, respectively.
-Through this iterative process of minimizing the composite loss, the model's weights and biases are continually optimized, progressively refining the NN's solution $\hat{u}$, and gradually converging towards the exact solution $u$.
-The criteria for stopping the training process can be based on reaching a user-defined loss threshold or a maximum number of iterations.
-The upcoming subsections will provide a detailed examination of each element within the PINN framework, dissecting the workflow and its key components for a comprehensive understanding.
+Physics-Informed Neural Networks (PINNs) rely on a structured workflow to model system behaviors, as illustrated in Figure.\ref{fig:PINN_workflow}.
+Initially, a fully connected neural network (NN) processes input data sampled across spatial and temporal domains, providing a preliminary solution estimate.
+Automatic differentiation (AD) then computes the derivatives of the neural network output with respect to its input coordinates and model hyperparameters.
+These derivatives are used to calculate the loss function and update the model parameters, respectively.
+The iterative process of minimizing the composite loss optimizes the model's weights and biases, refining the NN's solution $\hat{u}(x,t)$, and gradually converging towards the exact solution $u(x,t)$.